PKU-OS/RusPintos-Doc/src/lab2-userprograms/tasks.md

 Writes `size` bytes from buffer to the open file with file descriptor `fd`.
 Returns the number of bytes actually written.
 Returns -1 if fd does not correspond to an entry in the file descriptor table.
 Writing past end-of-file would normally extend the file, and file growth is implemented by the basic file system.

-File descriptor 1 writes to the console.
+File descriptor 1 and 2 should write to the console.
 You can simply use the `kprint` macro which also applys a lock on `Stdout` for you, making sure that output by different processes won't be interleaved on the console.

 > **Tip**
 >